JuanpaCortez93/app/README.md

 ## Development server

+Run `mongod` for activating the Mongo DB in your localhost.
-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run `npm run start:dev` for running the server, which is allocated in this repository and it is called "server".

 ## Code scaffolding